 Students in archaeology, linguistic anthropology, and biological anthropology are required to complete the core course(s) in their subfield.
 Students in the sociocultural anthropology subfield are required to include both Anthropology 392M, Introduction to Graduate Social Anthropology and Anthropology 392P, Introduction to Cultural Forms among their core courses and may also, at their supervisor’s request, be required to complete the graduate portfolio in cultural studies.
 Additional information about the graduate portfolio in cultural studies is published by the Américo Paredes Center for Cultural Studies.
 Additionally all students must complete at least one core course from outside of their subfield.

 Students with an extensive background in a subfield may petition the Graduate Studies Committee for exemption from the core courses in that area.

 Finally, all PhD students, regardless of subfield, must also fulfill a foreign language requirement; information about this requirement is available from the graduate adviser.
 Before advancing to candidacy, a comprehensive examination is given in three areas of specialization.
 The topics are selected by the student in consultation with an examination committee.
-The student must also write and defend a detailed prospectus on his or her dissertation research.
+Students must also write and defend a detailed prospectus on their dissertation research.
 After completing the comprehensive examination(s), the student files an application for candidacy and researches, writes and defends the dissertation.